 Invoices will be prepared by the SFOE based on the data provided by the Swiss Federal Roads Office (FEDRO).

 Small importers (prior to registration)

-The EU expects to be able to introduce the new WLTP measurement procedure in the second half of 2017.
-A transitional period for the enforcement of the CO2 emission regulations will apply until the end of 2020.
-During this period the targets will continue to be NECD-based (130 grams CO2 per kilometre, or in future probably 95 grams CO2 per kilometre).
-As before, NECD-based CO2 levels will also apply for measuring emissions from motor vehicles.
-Until then, both levels will be indicated in the European type approval procedure.
+In the EU the new WLTP measurement procedure was introduced in September 2017.
+In the same way as in the EU, a transitional period for the enforcement of the CO2 emission regulations will apply until the end of 2020.
+During this period the targets (130 grams of CO2 per kilometre, or as of 2020, 95 grams of CO2 per kilometre) and individual targets will continue to be NECD-based.
+As before, NECD-based CO2 levels will also apply for measuring emissions from motor vehicles (either physically measured or converted from the WLTP to the corresponding NECD level).
+Until then, both the NECD and the WLTP levels will be indicated in the European type approval procedure.

 In accordance with a special EU regulation (“de-minimis clause”), manufacturers who register fewer than 1,000 passenger cars a year in the European Union may subsequently benefit from exemption from meeting the EU targets.
 This clause was deliberately not introduced in Switzerland because other options exist here that do not apply in the EU.
 Brands that qualify for exemption in the EU and for which no special targets have been specified are therefore subject to calculation based on the average target of 130 grams CO2 per kilometre.